-MBA is a professional course that focuses more on industry-requirements and helping students get better management jobs.
+MBA is a professional course that focuses more on industry requirements and helps students get better management jobs.
 On the other hand, MCom is a course targeting theoretical knowledge in the field of Commerce.
 While an MBA prepares a candidate for a career in business administration and management, MCom is an excellent course for academic pursuits in Finance and Commerce.

-In this article, we have provided a comparison of MBA and Mcom course in India.
-We take a look at how the two courses compare in terms of eligibility, syllabus, costs and returns, and help you figure out which is the best course for you.
+If it's getting too overwhelming for you to decide whether to go for MBA or MCom, then take a look at the comparison of Mcom vs MBA courses in India.
+We take a look at how the two courses compare in terms of eligibility, syllabus, costs, and returns, and help you figure out which is the best course for you!

 Master of Business Administration